RubinLab/epad-dist/README.md

     host: YOUR_HOSTNAME                     # put your public hostname/ip or local sharing name for macs
     mode: lite
+    config: environment                     # defines if settings will be written in physical files or to environment variables
+    cache:                                  # cahce section added in v0.4 version
+      size: "10g"
+      inactivetime: "60mb"
+    compression:                            # compression section added in v0.4 version
+      minsize: "20"
     keycloak:
       mode: build                           # possible modes are build, image, external*
       dockerfiledir: ".\/keycloak"